Shark meat: Brazil

+Shark meat is popular due to its low price and boneless nature.
+It is one of the most common choices of fish for the local dish Moqueca, a traditional fish stew.

+Unlike Asian countries, shark fin soup has virtually no market in Brazil, so the controversial practice of fining is very rare in the country.
+However, a common controversy is that shark fins are often sold in Asia at high prices, while their carcasses are sold to Brazil very cheaply.
+The Brazilian market would be, thus, providing a justification for shark fishing, masking the waste caused by fining without actually reducing its impacts.

 Asia

 Shark meat is common and popular in Asia.
 In 1999, the combined countries of Asia led in the number of sharks caught.
 Asian fisheries harvested 55.4% of the world's shark catch in 1996.

 Japan

 Japan has a large market share in the trade of frozen and fresh shark meat, for both importation and exportation.
 Shark meat is typically consumed in prepared forms in Japan, such as in prepared fish sausage, surimi, fish paste, fish balls, and other products.

 Korea

 In Korea, dombaegi (돔배기), salted shark meat, is eaten in North Gyeongsang Province, and it is considered to be a local food in Yeongcheon that is common in holidays.

+India

+Mori mutton, also known as moryechi xacuti, is a spicy Goan shark fish curry.
+This spicy curry is made by marinating baby shark in green masala and cooking it in a curry of onion, spices, and coconut.

 Yemen

-In Yemen, shark meat known locally as Lakham (لخم), a dried salted shark meat is widely consumed in southern parts of Yemen especially in Hadhramout governance.
+Salted, dried shark meat known as Lakham (لخم) is widely consumed in the Southeastern part of Yemen, particularly Hadhramaut.

+Philippines

+Kinunot is a traditional Filipino dish from the Bicol region, known for its use of either stingray (pagi) or young shark (pating) cooked in coconut milk (gata) with malunggay (moringa) leaves.
+The name "kinunot" translates to "shredded" in Bikol, referring to the finely flaked fish meat used in the recipe.
+The dish is often flavored with vinegar, garlic, onions, ginger, and chili peppers, giving it a rich, creamy, and mildly spicy taste characteristic of Bicolano cuisine.
+While traditionally made with stingray or shark, kinunot can also be prepared with other types of seafood, depending on availability and local preference.
+This delicacy is typically enjoyed with steamed rice and is a popular choice for festive occasions and everyday meals alike.

 Australia

 Shark meat is popular in Australia, where it is known as flake.
 Flake is sourced primarily from gummy shark, a small, bottom-feeding species abundant along the east coast of Australia.
 However, due to the depletion of Australian and then New Zealand shark stocks, this demand is increasingly being filled by gummy sharks sourced from South Africa.
 Flake can be purchased as a ready-made meal from most Australian fish and chip shops, usually in the form of battered or grilled fillets.